JuliaWeb/Hyperscript.jl/README.md

 # Hyperscript: A validating HTML and SVG markup DSL

 Hyperscript is a Julia package for representing HTML and SVG expressions using native Julia syntax.
-It supports basic validation against the HTML/SVG specs in order to prevent simple mistakes, such as specifying the attribute `x` instead of `cx` on an SVG `<circle>`.

 ```
 Pkg.add("Hyperscript")
 using Hyperscript
 ```

-Hyperscript provides a markup function `m` for concisely specifying DOM trees:
+Hyperscript introduces the `m` function for creating markup nodes:

 ```
 m("div", class="entry",
     m("h1", "An Important Announcement"))
 ```

-The `m` function returns a node object which knows how to show itself as a string.
-For concise expression, nodes can be applied as functions to supply additional attributes and children:
+Nodes can be used as a templates:

 ```
 const div = m("div")